foligno/template-canvas-game/README.md

 run js tasks.
 For files under `src/sass` is will compile to css.
 For any other file, it will copy the file to the relative path in the `dist/` directory so it can be used on the test server.

+Now that you've learned the basics, you can head over can head over to [HTML5GameEngine.com](https://html5gameengine.com/) to find a nice game library/engine to use.

 Once you're done creating, your `/dist/` directory should be all you need to copy to your web server.